scality/metalk8s/docs/installation/setup.rst

 networks, as described in :ref:`installation-intro-networks`.
 However, these networks can overlap, and nodes need not have distinct IPs for each plane.

-In order to reach the cluster-provided UIs from the host, the host needs to be able to connect to workload-plane IPs of the machines.
+For the host to reach the cluster-provided UIs, it must be able to connect to workload-plane IPs of the machines.

 Repositories